Where do you get your website images from?

 It keeps changing, so I will try to keep it updated.

-So, as we say in Norway: “Keep your tongue straight in your mouth” (meaning concentrate hard so that you don’t do a mistake! 😉 )
+So, as we say in Norway: “Keep your tongue straight in your mouth” (meaning concentrate hard so that you don’t make a mistake! 😉 )

-If you have good advice or great image sites to share, let us know and leave a comment!
+Need more advice to help you get your website squared away?
+Check out my post on common beginner mistakes to make sure you’re on the right track.
+Finally, if you have good advice or great image sites to share, let us know and leave a comment